jalil-M/food-ada/README.md

 # Research questions
 - What are the main consumption habits of consumers?
-- Does social status affect dietary habits?
+- What defines a social status ?
-- Can we deduce the social status of a person according to his consumption habits?
+- What defines a "healthy product" ?
+- What is the correlation between dangerous food aspects and nutrition grade ?
-- How can we suggest a better nutrition to a household given its social status and income?
+- Is there a correlation between social status and dietary habits?

 # Dataset
 We are going to use the **Open Food Facts Database** and **Dunnhumby Dataset**.